PharmaLedger-IMI/ctr-workspace/ctr-patient/docker/README.md

 # External data volume tips

-## Setting up docker volume external-volume for the 1st time in DEV
+## Setting up docker volume external-volume for the 1st time in DEV and TST

 ```
 pharmaledger@ctr-dev-pl:~$ date